 - 4.1.
-Where the Client purchases the CEM Assessment Product, the Client may notify CEM in writing not later than the Annual Opt-out Notice Cut-off Date that it wishes to opt-out ofreceiving access to the subsequent year of the CEM Assessment or that it wishes to reduce the number of pupils for the subsequent year of the CEM Assessment. - 4.2.
-Where the Client purchases the CEM Assessment Product after the Annual Opt-out Notice Cut-off date the Client shall have eight weeks from the date of purchase to notify CEM in writing that it wishes to opt-out of receiving access to the subsequent year of the CEM Assessment. - 4.3.
-Where the Client has given notice to opt-out in accordance with clause 4.1 or clause 4.2, the Client's access to the CEM Assessment Product shall cease on the Access Termination Date.
+Where the Client purchases the CEM Assessment Product for the upcoming Assessment Period and it does so before the Annual Opt-out Notice Cut-off Date, the Client may notify CEM in writing not later than the Annual Opt-out Notice Cut-off Date that it wishes to opt-out of receiving access to the same CEM Assessment Product for the subsequent Assessment Period as well or that it wishes to reduce the number of pupils for the subsequent Assessment Period. - 4.2.
+Where the Client purchases the CEM Assessment Product after the Annual Opt-out Notice Cut-off Date and it does so for a current or upcoming Assessment Period, the Client shall have eight weeks from the date of purchase to notify CEM in writing that it wishes to opt-out of receiving access to the same CEM Assessment Product for the subsequent Assessment Period as well or that it wishes to reduce the number of pupils for the subsequent Assessment Period. - 4.3.
+Where the Client has given notice to opt-out in accordance with clause 4.1 or clause 4.2, the Client's access to the CEM Assessment Product shall cease at the end of the Assessment Period.

-SET-OFF AND WITHHOLDING TAX
+5. SET-OFF AND WITHHOLDING TAX

 - 5.1.
 All amounts due from the Client under this Agreement shall be paid by the Client to CEM or to a CEM Affiliate in full without any set-off, deduction or withholding, other than any deduction or withholding of tax as required by law. - 5.2.
-Where the Client is obliged to deduct or withhold any parts of the monies due to CEM or to a CEM Affiliate, in accordance with clause 5.2, the sum due and owing to CEM or a CEM Affiliate shall be increased to the extent that the sum received by CEM or a CEM Affiliate shall be the same as the sum that would have been received had there been no such deduction or withholding of tax.
+Where the Client is obliged to deduct or withhold any parts of the monies due to CEM or to a CEM Affiliate, in accordance with clause 5.1, the sum due and owing to CEM or a CEM Affiliate shall be increased to the extent that the sum received by CEM or a CEM Affiliate shall be the same as the sum that would have been received had there been no such deduction or withholding of tax.
 The Client must account to the relevant authorities in a timely manner all monies required to be withheld from CEM or a CEM Affiliate, and provide CEM or a CEM Affiliate with an official receipt from the authority of the same within 30 days of that payment.